Avant Guides are written to demystify art, editions and collecting.

 Silkscreen printing, or screen printing, is the process of passing ink through a taught mesh screen onto a substrate.

-Blocked areas of mesh create a stencil.
-Only ‘open’ areas of mesh let ink pass through.
+‘Open’ areas of mesh let ink pass through.

-Before an impression is made, the open areas of mesh are 'flooded' by passing a squeegee or flood bar across the screen.
+Before an impression is made, open areas of mesh are 'flooded' by passing a squeegee or flood bar across the screen.

-As the mesh peels away from the substrate behind the squeegee, an impression is left behind.
-This impression is a silkscreen print.
+Behind the squeegee, as the mesh peels away from the substrate, an impression is left behind.

 When was silkscreen printing invented?